-One in every 300 to 400 mortgage transactions is reported as a fraud Colleys revealed in an exclusive Mortgage Solutions panel debate.
+Video exclusive: One in 300 to 400 transactions reported as fraud

 Paul Wareham, senior manager, commercial development at Lloyds Banking Group-owned Colleys, said surveyors are much more tuned in than much of the industry to suspicious activity.